harvard-lil/website-static/app/_posts/2019-07-31-tutorial-return-cases-from-100-years-ago-today-with-the-cap-api.md

 Now you can view the same data that was returned by your original API call in your browser.
 Learn new ways to refine and expand your CAP API call with our [API Docs](https://case.law/api/).
 We can also retrieve this data for a more human readable experience with [CAP Search](https://case.law/search/#/cases?page=1&decision_date_min=1919-07-30&decision_date_max=1919-07-30).

-We have new ways to see case law with the CAP API.
-We can retrieve cases from across 360 years of U.S legal history and develop new interfaces to do that.
+With the CAP API, we can retrieve cases from across 360 years of U.S legal history and develop new interfaces to do that.
 This tutorial shared just one place to start.

 ![](https://lil-blog-media.s3.amazonaws.com/curl1.png)